grishO92/NodeJS-RESTapi/README.md

 ## Starting the Server

-- Run nodemon to start the server.
+- In the terminal run nodemon to start the server.

 ## Request and Response Formats